On the Inhomogeneous Phase of the Chiral Gross-Neveu Model: Chiral spiral at large

-is a minimum of the free energy, in agreement with \eqref{eq:dephivev}.
-Proceeding as in the homogeneous configuration, for $q=\mu$, we then get \be \ee where $\gamma$ is the Euler-Mascheroni constant.
-We see that the $\mu$-dependence drops completely in $F_{\text{cs}}$, and that \be F_{\text{cs}}=F_{\text{hom}}(\mu=0)\,. \ee We compare the minimum of the free energy in the homogeneous and inohomogeneous configurations in Fig. \ref{fig:freeenergycomparison}.
-We see that the chiral spiral configuration $\Delta=M(T)e^{2i\mu x}$ is always favored with respect to the homogeneous configuration $\Delta=M(\mu,T)$; moreover, one has $M(T)=0$, i.e. the symmetric massless phase is recovered, for \be T\geq T_c=\frac{e^\gamma}{\pi} M_0\,, \ee where a second order phase transition occurs \footnote{Note that the value of $T_c$ is renormalization scheme-dependent.}.
-As discussed in the introduction, inhomogeneous vacuum configurations of this kind were already found in \cite{Thies:2003kk,Schnetz:2004vr,Schon:2000he,Basar:2009fg} at large $N$ by using a Hartree-Fock approach and by solving the complicated gap equation for a inhomogeneous condensate.
-Here we provided a streamlined derivation based on a resummation of Feynman diagrams, and our findings are in agreement with these previous works.
+We compare the minimum of the free energy over the whole parameter space, $F_{{\rm cs}}=\min_{M,q}F(M,q)$, with the one computed assuming translational invariance, $F_{{\rm hom}}=\min_{M}F(M,0)$.
+For any given value of $M$, minimization with respect to $q$ of the former is achieved at $q=\mu$, in agreement with \eqref{eq:dephivev}.
+The $\mu$-dependence drops completely in $F_{\text{cs}}$, and $F_{\text{cs}}=F_{\text{hom}}(\mu=0)$.
+The residual minimizations over $M$ are performed numerically and the result is plotted as a function of $(\mu,T)$ in Figure \ref{fig:freeenergycomparison}.
+The chiral spiral configuration $\Delta=M(T)e^{2i\mu x}$ is always favored with respect to the homogeneous configuration $\Delta=M(\mu,T)$; moreover, one has $M(T)=0$, i.e. the symmetric massless phase is recovered, for $T\geq T_c=M_0{e^\gamma}/{\pi}$, where a second order phase transition occurs \footnote{The value of $T_c$ is renormalization scheme-dependent.}.
+Inhomogeneous vacuum configurations of this kind were already found in \cite{Thies:2003kk,Schnetz:2004vr,Schon:2000he,Basar:2009fg} at large $N$ by using a Hartree-Fock approach and by solving the gap equation for inhomogeneous condensates.
+Here we provided a streamlined computation of the free energy based on a resummation of Feynman diagrams, and our findings are in agreement with these previous works.

 More recently, inohomogeneous phases of the cGN model at finite $N$ have been found using lattice simulations (also for small but non-vanishing $T$).
 Though it is not clear to us to what extent these lattice results persist when the continuum and infinite volume limits are taken, it is worth noticing that the different slopes of the two linear fits in Fig. 8 of \cite{Lenz:2021kzo} ($\langle \partial_1 \phi \rangle /\sqrt{N}$ as a function of $\mu$ in our notation) is in qualitative agreement with our analytic finding \eqref{eq:dephivev}, which predicts that the linear slope decreases as $N$ decreases.

 Summarizing, using non-abelian bosonization, we have found that inohomogeneous phases persist for any finite $N$ and any $\mu$ in the cGN model at $T=0$.
 We have also presented a simple derivation of the phase diagram of the large $N$ cGN model as a function of $\mu$ and $T$ and reproduced the findings of \cite{Thies:2003kk,Schnetz:2004vr,Schon:2000he,Basar:2009fg}.